openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 * Added support for notices in apps.
 * Added an activation opt in, opt out checkbox in the registration page.
+* Mobile apps can now support LTI by opening it in a browser

 Special Exams Experience
 ------------------------